sean-vdw/sean-vdw/README.md

 - 🔥 I love using code to build simple and repeatable solutions to solve problems.
 - 👀 Interested in startups, investing, and bringing more efficiency to the world.
 - 🖥️ I really enjoy using React/ Redux and getting into the weeds of how to improve user experiences.
-- 🌱 In my freetime I'm diving deeper into GSAP to improve interactivity and animation.
 - 📬 Reach me at: sean@vanderwal.dev